filecoin-project/specs/expected-consensus.md

 The miner runs the prior ticket through a Verifiable Random Function (VRF) to get a new unique output.
 This output is then used as input into a Verifiable Delay Function (VDF), with the VRFProof, VDFProof and VDFOutput generating a new ticket for future use.

 The VRF's deterministic output adds entropy to the ticket chain, limiting a miner's ability to alter one block to influence a future ticket (given a miner does not know who will win a given round in advance).
 The VDF approximates clock synchrony for miners, thereby ensuring miners have waited an appropriate delay ahead of drawing a new ticket.
+It ensures network liveness, allowing miners to run a new election if no winner is found in a given round.
-It also establishes a lower-bound delay between production of new blocks at different heights.
+Finally, it establishes a lower-bound delay between production of new blocks at different heights.
 This helps ensure fairness, in that miners with lesser connectivity are not penalized and have a chance to produce blocks.

 Succinctly, the process of crafting a new `Ticket` in round `N` is as follows.
 We use: